Today’s mortgage rates

 Here’s a snapshot of the state of play as this article was published.
 The data mostly compares to roughly the same time the business day before, so much of the movement will often have happened in the previous session.

-- Major stock indexes were mixed this morning.
-(Mixed for mortgage rates.)
+- Major stock indexes rose this morning.
+(Bad for mortgage rates.)
 When investors sell shares and move into bonds, bond purchases can push prices up and yields down, potentially easing mortgage rates.

-- CNN Business Fear & Greed Index decreased to 59.2 from 60.2 out of 100.
-(Good for mortgage rates.)
-“Greed” suggests investors are seeking safety, supporting bond prices.
+- CNN Business Fear & Greed Index increased to 37.3 from 32.0 out of 100.
+(Bad for mortgage rates.)
+“Fear” suggests investors are seeking safety, supporting bond prices.

 *A movement of less than $20 on gold prices or 40 cents on oil prices is a change of 1% or less.
 So we only count meaningful differences as good or bad for mortgage rates.